 Parental regret isn’t that common, but we don’t know if that’s because of the stigma surrounding it or because most people genuinely don’t regret becoming parents.
 We will never know until people feel more comfortable discussing their true feelings about parenthood.

+A simple Google search will showcase thousands of articles, videos, and opinion pieces related to the joys of parenthood.
 The consensus is that although it’s challenging, the awards are immense, and most parents wouldn’t change it for anything in the world.

 What I Wish I Had Known